mobxjs/mobx/docs/refguide/observable.md

 ## A short note on classes

 So far most examples above have been leaning towards class syntax.
-MobX is unopinionated about this, and there are probably just as many MobX users that use plain objects.
+MobX is in principle unopinionated about this, and there are probably just as many MobX users that use plain objects.
-A slight benefit of classes is that they have easily discoverable APIs icmw.
-TypeScript and are presented clearly in debug tools.
+However, a slight benefit of classes is that they have more easily discoverable APIs icmw.
+TypeScript.
+Also, `instanceof` checks are really powerful for type inference, and class instances aren't wrapped in `Proxy` objects giving them a better experience in debuggers.
 But heavy inheritance patterns can become foot-guns easily.
 So if you use classes, keep them simple.